JOSEPH BOHIGIAN, COMPOSER

 Photo by Raffi Paul

 Joseph performs as a founding member of Ensemble Decipher, a group dedicated to working with vintage, contemporary, and emerging technologies.
-He has recently performed with Decipher at the International Computer Music Conference, New York City Electroacoustic Music Festival, Society of Electro-Acoustic Music Conference, and Network Music Festival.
+He has recently performed with Decipher at the International Computer Music Conference, Roulette Intermedium, New York City Electroacoustic Music Festival, Society of Electro-Acoustic Music Conference, and Network Music Festival.
 He has curated concerts of music by living Armenian composers with the Fresno State New Music Ensemble for the 100th anniversary of the Armenian Genocide featured on NPR’s Here and Now and The California Report as well as for the Composer’s Voice Concert Series in New York, for which he was called a “triple-threat” by Time Out New York for his role as curator, composer, and performer.
 Bohigian also produces broadcasts of contemporary music for Music from Other Minds on KALW in San Francisco and interviews with composers on the Other Minds Podcast and the music/technology-focused series Decipher This!.

-Bohigian holds a PhD and MA from Stony Brook University, where he studied with Nirmali Fenn, Matthew Barnson, Margaret Schedel, Perry Goldstein, and Dan Weymouth, and a BA from California State University Fresno, studying with Kenneth Froelich and Benjamin Boone.
-He has also spent time living in Armenia, where he studied with Artur Avanesov, did research at the Komitas Museum-Institute, and taught a laptop orchestra at the Komitas State Conservatory of Yerevan.
+Bohigian holds a PhD and MA in composition from Stony Brook University, where he studied with Nirmali Fenn, Matthew Barnson, Margaret Schedel, Perry Goldstein, and Dan Weymouth, and a BA from California State University Fresno, studying with Kenneth Froelich and Benjamin Boone.

 Short Biography